How x-rays are used to diagnose the need for root canal treatment.

 In terms of shape, the lesion frequently has a “hanging drop” appearance.

-Additional details about radiolucencies of endodontic origin.
+Additional details about radiolucencies associated with endodontic pathology.

 - The bone tissue changes that show up on a radiograph take time to develop (see below for further details).

 So it may be that other signs and symptoms have developed that have warranted an investigation of the tooth.
 But radiographically it’s simply too early to observe any indication of its developing condition.

 - It may be that due to the nature of the tooth’s condition (including low virility) whatever associated changes have occurred are so minute that they’re not readily detectable.